-When the application process begins, candidates are presented by the pastor of their parish, and the discernment process continues with particular focus on the applicant’s abilities and potential for ordained ministry.
+When the application process begins, the discernment process continues with particular focus on the applicant’s abilities and potential for ordained ministry.
 Both the applicant and Diocese of Joliet enter into an intensive screening process.

 Basic Requirements to Become a Deacon